rocktimsaikia/shorten.py/README.md

 ## `shorten.py`

-This python script uses [tinyurl.com](https://tinyurl.com/) to shorten URLs.
+This python script uses [tinyurl.com](https://tinyurl.com/) to shorten URLs in bulk.

 It takes a number of URLs in a text file `long_urls.txt` separated by newlines.
 It then shortens each URL synchronously and writes to a new csv file `short_urls.csv` with the original URL and the shortened URL mapped to the corresponding columns: